The Best of Japan - Tour of Japan - Japanspecialist

 Return to your traditional Japanese inn (Ryokan) to enjoy a nice long bath in a traditional onsen (natural hot springs).
 Then put on a soft cotton kimono and let your sense of taste and sight be pampered by the best in traditional Japanese cooking, kaiseki, made with seasonal ingredients.

 If you want, you can extend an extra night in Izu-Kogen.
-With an extra night.
 Relax far away from traffic and people, enjoy delicious food, bathe the body in the hot springs and go out for walks along the spectacular Pacific coast or to the top of the extinct volcano Mt.
 Omuro to get a view of the iconic Mount Fuji on the horizon.

 From Izu-Kogen, the journey continues south, passing close by the iconic mount Fuji, via Nagoya city to the historic mountain town of Takayama.